ironmanfpv/Question-Visualizer-for-Monocle/README.md

 Some members to thank.
 1) Josuah (Techplumber with brilliant labs) , for the numerous source reference and pointers.
-2) milesprovus (creator of Project Monocle Teleprompter) , for explaining your project work flow.
+2) milesprovus (creator of Project Monocle Teleprompter) , for his project work flow explainations.

 and also several other community members in Brilliant Lab Discord,forguidance and support. and of course God, for inspiration and his big invisible hands.